converged-computing/goshare/README.md

  - Provide the pid back to the producer
  - The producer then needs to somehow watch this PID for it to complete (likely with some API that uses ps, need to think about this more because we don't want to be polling)

-I am starting from [this example](https://github.com/converged-computing/goshare) with an MIT license, included in [.github](.github).
+I am starting from [this example](https://github.com/devlights/go-grpc-uds-example/tree/master) with an MIT license, included in [.github](.github).
 I need creative terminology for producer and consumer, so I'm stil thinking about this.
 Right now, client and server is probably logical for a listener and message sender!
 I'm first going to test this small app (to make sure it works) and then I'll work on customizing it for submitting jobs.
+I am reading that we should set `GOMAXPROCS` to be the number of concurrent jobs we will allow.

 ## Setup